Diseases & conditions : High-Risk Pregnancy

 What are the symptoms of hypothyroidism?

 Hypothyroidism is a common condition.
 It can go undetected if symptoms are mild.
 Hypothyroidism means the thyroid is underactive and making insufficient amounts of thyroid hormones.
 Symptoms of hypothyroidism may be mild and may start slowly.
 The following are the most common symptoms of hypothyroidism:

 Skin and hair changes, including dry skin and loss of eyebrows

 Slow heart rate

 The symptoms of hypothyroidism may resemble other conditions or medical problems.
 Always talk with your healthcare provider for a diagnosis.

 How does hypothyroidism affect the fetus?

 During the first few months of pregnancy, the fetus relies on the mother for thyroid hormones.
-Thyroid hormones play an essential part in normal brain development.
-Deprivation of the maternal thyroid hormones due to hypothyroidism can have devastating effects on the fetus.
+Thyroid hormones are important in normal brain development and growth of the fetus.
+Hypothyroidism in the mother can have long-lasting effects on the fetus.

 Who should undergo thyroid function screening?

 Routine screening for hypothyroidism during pregnancy is not recommended.
 A pregnant woman with symptoms of hypothyroidism, a history of hypothyroidism, or with other endocrine system conditions should be screened.